jrte/ribose/README.md

 ```
 Nullification can be applied similarly to subpatterns to effect fine-grained context-sensitive error handling.
 The technique of flattening a transducer pattern and  transforming it with an editor pattern while projecting the result back onto the original tapes can be applied in many other ways.
 Like [CRISPR](https://www.newscientist.com/definition/what-is-crispr/) in genetics, it can be used to inject new behaviors or alter existing behaviors in existing transducer patterns.
 ## Resolving Ambiguous Inputs (Classification)
 It is sometimes necessary to look ahead in the input, without effect, to syntactically validate a prospective feature or resolve an ambiguous pattern before selecting a course of action.
 The snippet below, from the `LinuxKernelStrict` transducer in the ribose test suite, demonstrates this using the built-in `mark` and `reset` effectors.
+The _`header`_ and _`capture`_ subpatterns, referenced but not shown here, effect field extraction from iptables messages in Linux kernel logs.
 ```
 #May 15 07:58:52 kb-ubuntu kernel: [ 1794.599801] DROPPED IN=eth0 OUT= MAC=01:00:5e:00:00:fb:00:13:20:c0:36:32:08:00 SRC=192.168.144.101 DST=224.0.0.251 LEN=32 TOS=0x00 PREC=0x00 TTL=1 ID=8596 OPT (94040000) PROTO=2
 #May 16 07:59:13 kb-ubuntu kernel: [  285.950056] __ratelimit: 225 callbacks suppressed

+# distribute paste effector over any input sequence of bytes
+PasteAny = (byte, paste)*;

-# write pipe-delimited fields extracted in header and capture subpatterns to stdout
+# reorder and write fields extracted from the header and capture subpatterns to stdout
 store = out[
   `~timestamp` '|' `~hostname` '|' `~tag` '|' `~in` '|' `~out` '|' `~macaddress` '|' `~srcip`
   '|' `~dstip` '|' `~protocol` '|' `~srcport` '|' `~dstport` `\n`